-Mac OS X users can use the ponysay Homebrew (https://github.com/mxcl/homebrew) formula to install ponysay.
+Mac OS X (OSX) (macOS) users can use the ponysay Homebrew (https://github.com/mxcl/homebrew) formula to install ponysay.

 Ponysay is also reported to be able to run on Windows 8 through Cygwin, provided that python3 is installed.
-It will probabily also run one any other version of Windows through Cygwin.
+It will probably also run on any other version of Windows through Cygwin.
 Additionally among the preinstalled fonts in Windows 8; Consolas 10pt, and larger, can be used for almost perfect ponies (they may be just a little distorted on the height), however Consolas is only able print the ASCII based balloons.